ankumar/architecture/README.md

 # Quality Attributes

-Design Reimagined Company as a System with Everyone as Builders & full Observability, a model https://www.adaptivecapacitylabs.com/blog/2019/01/30/human-cognitive-work-happens-above-the-line/.
+Design Company as a System with Everyone as Builders & full Observability, a model https://www.adaptivecapacitylabs.com/blog/2019/01/30/human-cognitive-work-happens-above-the-line/.
 I think it started with Security Bug bounty program, now trending in Privacy & Observability, Organizational boundaries are getting blurred between "Public" & "Private" workspaces & imperative with Migration of Workloads to Public Cloud & "Edge".

 1. Strategy
 3. Roadmap